joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/12/07/world/syria-war-damascus/us-warily-eyes-syrian-war-with-spy-agencies-monitoring-chemical-weapons-storage-sites-for-signs-of-use

 **Is Joel Farabee part of the Flyers' future, or could he end up as trade bait?**\
-`Farabee could generate some trade interest on the market and his future with the organization is a bit hazy.`\
+`Farabee could generate some trade interest on the market, and his future with the organization is a bit hazy.`\
 https://nytimes.com/athletic/5976873/2024/12/07/flyers-joel-farabee-trade/

 **Just for Fun**\